How Can I Hear God’s Voice Better?

 4. Take a Step.
 God’s will and direction often become clear when we start moving.
 A friend of mine often says, “We move, God moves.”
 In other words, as we start stepping out in faith, we find God begins to guide us, speak to us, and open doors for us.
 When we are trying to hear God’s voice and find out what He is saying to us, it does not require much faith to just sit and pray.
 As we said above, prayer is very important.
 At some point, though, it is time to move.
 That is where faith comes in.
 As we pray for guidance and ask God to speak to us, we will find that as we take a step that is when things start to become clear.

 What are some other ways that God speaks to us?
 How does God speak to you?

-Annie and I are serving the Lord in Brazil, the United States and other places as God is opening the doors.
+Annie and I are serving the Lord in South America, the United States and other places as God is opening the doors.
 Would you consider joining our team?
 Just click here to get involved.
 Thanks so much!